luplatina/First-passage/README.md

 General procedure:

-1. Draw the PDE geometry and design boundary condition based on the “PDE tool”.
+1.Draw the PDE geometry and design boundary condition based on the “PDE tool”.

 `>>drawgeomright1(Ldomain, qfun(force)); %default value: Ldomain=7;walk domain; force=1.8;the potential profile;`

-2. Output the boundary parameter from the PDE toolbox to get the parameter ‘b’ and ‘g’.
+2.Output the boundary parameter from the PDE toolbox to get the parameter ‘b’ and ‘g’.

 First, GUI-->boundary-->export decomposed geometry, boundary condition.